DavidKarlJohnson/kodgranskning/inlupp3/README.md

 From the console:
 1. Navigate to the root folder through the console.
 The root folder should be the same folder where the Makefile is located.
-2. Type the command: make all  (this will compile the program)
+2. Type the command: make compile  (this will compile the program)
 3. Type the command: make run  (this will run the program)
 4. To remove temporary files, type: make clean

 From IDE:
 1. The program should be run from the file 'Calculator' located in:  ../src/org/ioopm/calculator/

+Run tests:
+1. Navigate to the root folder through the console.
+The root folder should be the same folder where the Makefile is located.
+2. Type the command: make compile_test
+3. Type the command: make run_test